MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

 ## x.4  Check the deployment

 1. Copy the value of the **LoadBalancerDNSName**, created by the **catsndogssetup** CloudFormation stack that was deployed at the start of the workshop, in to you address bar of your web browser.

+// Investigating why the ECS deployment provider is not using the latest revision of the task definition when doing a service update.